emacs-mirror/emacs/mps/manual/source/topic/location.rst

     }

 You can call :c:func:`mps_ld_reset` at any later point to clear all dependencies from the structure.
-In particular, this should normally be done whenever :c:func:`mps_ld_isstale` returns true.
+For example, this is normally done whenever :c:func:`mps_ld_isstale` returns true.

 Adding dependencies
 -------------------

-*Before* the location of an object is depended on (for example, hashed) a reference to the object may be added to a location dependency by calling :c:func:`mps_ld_add`.
-Dependencies on many objects can be added to the same location dependency.
+*Before* the location of a block is depended on (for example, hashed) a reference to the block may be added to a location dependency by calling :c:func:`mps_ld_add`.
+Dependencies on many blocks can be added to the same location dependency.

 It is also possible to merge two location dependencies by calling :c:func:`mps_ld_merge`, which has the same effect as adding all of the references from one dependency to another.

-For example, in an address-based hash table implementation, each key that is added to the table must be added to the dependency *before* its address is hashed:
+For example, in an address-based hash table implementation, each key that is added to the table must be added to the dependency before its address is hashed.
+In the Scheme example, addresses are hashed during the call to the function ``buckets_find``, so the key must be added to the location dependency before that:

 .. code-block:: c
     :emphasize-lines: 4

-    static int table_try_set(obj_t tbl, obj_t key, obj_t value) {
+    static int table_try_set(obj_t tbl, obj_t key, obj_t value)
-        unsigned long hash;
+    {
         struct bucket_s *b;
         mps_ld_add(&tbl->table.ld, arena, key);
-        hash = hash_by_identity(key);
-        b = buckets_find(tbl->table.buckets, key, hash);
+        b = buckets_find(tbl->table.buckets, key);
         if (b == NULL)
             return 0;
         if (b->key == NULL)